Richmond and the Second World War: a book, a dramatisation and a podcast

 Gathering local memories

 The first edition of our publication Kew at War invited readers to send in their own memories of the Second World War.
-There has been a good response.
-Some has been added to our second (2013) edition of Kew at War which contains, for instance, a splendid account of the youth club going out to raise money, led by the vicar playing his trumpet, and a tribute to the work of the RAF and WAAF clearing up bomb damage in 1945.
+There was a good response.
+Some were added to our second (2013) and third (2016) editions which contained, for instance, a splendid account of the youth club going out to raise money, led by the vicar playing his trumpet, and a tribute to the work of the RAF and WAAF clearing up bomb damage in 1945.
 There are also reports, and references to new research, on where the bombs fell.

-Some of the new material has been used in our new publication, Richmond at War 1939-45 by Simon Fowler, a companion volume to the Society’s other publications on Kew and Ham during the Second World War.
-Simon has also been co-ordinating the Society’s Second World War project, which has also included an exhibition at the Museum of Richmond and, for the Richmond Local History Society, a dramatised reading of people’s experiences of living in Richmond during the war.
+Some of the new material was also used in Richmond at War 1939-45 by Simon Fowler, a companion volume to the Society’s other publications on Kew and Ham during the Second World War.
+Simon co-ordinated the Society’s Second World War project, which included an exhibition at the Museum of Richmond and, for the Richmond Local History Society, a dramatised reading of people’s experiences of living in Richmond during the war.

-Another Society member Alette Anderson gathered the memories of elderly residents who remember living in the town during the War.
-Her interviews have been used in the book and the tapes themselves will be deposited at the Museum of Richmond for everybody to enjoy.
+Another Society member, Alette Anderson, gathered the memories of elderly residents who remember living in the town during the War.
+Her interviews have been used in the book and the tapes themselves have been deposited at the Museum of Richmond for everybody to enjoy.